 9. Seek professional help.

-Getting professional help to live happily with a workaholic husband may be necessary due to the potential health and mental health issues associated with this lifestyle.
-Marriage coaches or counsellors can help you develop healthier habits and create boundaries.
+Getting professional help to live happily with a workaholic husband may be necessary due to this lifestyle’s potential health and mental health issues.
+Relationship coaches or counsellors can help you develop healthier habits and create boundaries.

 Also, professionals can support partners as they learn how to cope, adjust, and find solutions together.

-Don’t wait until it is too late to seek help.
+Please don’t wait until it is too late to seek help, but, you don’t have to divorce your workaholic husband!

 Workaholism can sabotage your marriage.
 The riches of the world are appealing, no doubt.
 But, seeking a good work-life balance will benefit your family immensely.
 I have discussed the practical tips to take in coping with your workaholic husband if you have one.